DeSAM: Decoupled Segment Anything Model for Generalizable Medical Image Segmentation: Results and Discussion

 \subsection{Dataset and implementation details}

-To evaluate the performance of the proposed DeSAM, we created a multi-site prostate segmentation dataset containing three publicly available datasets from six different clinical sites.
-The cross-domain images were collected from three independent public datasets containing NCI-ISBI-2013 \cite{NCI-ISBI_2013}, I2CVB \cite{lemaitre2015i2cvb}, and PROMISE12 \cite{litjens2014promise}.
-We took the same pre-processing methods as MaxStyle \cite{chen2022maxstyle}.
-More specifically, all images were preprocessed with a spatial resolution of 0.625×0.625×3.6 $mm^3$ and an image size of 288×288, with an intensity range between 0 and 1.
-In each experiment, we split the data from one site into a training set and an in-domain validation set in a 9:1 ratio.
-The best-performing model in the in-domain validation set was then tested for cross-site robustness on the other five sites.
+To evaluate the performance of the proposed DeSAM, we conducted assessments in two cross-domain settings: 1) cross-modality abdominal multi-organ segmentation and 2) cross-site prostate segmentation.
+For cross-modality abdominal segmentation, we used two publicly available datasets \cite{landman2015miccai,kavur2021chaos}.
+For the multi-site prostate segmentation dataset, we collected three publicly available datasets from six different clinical sites, including NCI-ISBI-2013 \cite{NCI-ISBI_2013}, I2CVB \cite{lemaitre2015i2cvb}, and PROMISE12 \cite{litjens2014promise}.
+We adopted the same preprocessing method as MaxStyle \cite{chen2022maxstyle}.
+In each experiment, we split the data from one domain into a training dataset and an in-domain validation set in a 9:1 ratio.
+Then, we tested the robustness of the other domains using the best model on the in-domain validation set.
 We use the dice score as the evaluation metric to measure the quality of the predicted masks.